-- 1. Remove the battery from the computer.

-- 2. Connect the AC adapter.

-- 3. Turn on the computer.

-- If the power light turns on, the AC adapter is functioning properly.

-- If the power light remains off, the AC adapter is not functioning and should be replaced.
+- 1. Remove the battery from the computer. - 2.
+Connect the AC adapter to the computer and to an AC outlet. - 3.
+Turn on the computer. - If the power light turns on, the AC adapter is functioning properly. - If the power light remains off, the AC adapter is not functioning and should be replaced.

-Contact technical support for information on obtaining a replacement AC power adapter by selecting Start > Help and Support.
+Contact technical support for information on obtaining a replacement AC power adapter.
+Select Start > Help and Support > Get assistance.